All Episodes

 I see it.

-Tell you what the number one issue is.
+I'll tell you what the number one issue is.

-Matthews says, are the Democrats of the pro-choice party, period.
+Matthews says, are the Democrats of the pro-choice party, period?

 Is that all we got here?

-The government is.
+The government is Democrats.

-My party respects everybody's views, but my party firmly believes that the government should stay out of people's personal lives.
+No, my party respects everybody's views, but my party firmly believes that the government should stay out of people's personal lives.

 But you're pro-choice party.